Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV

 with $T_{\mathrm{CP}}$ denoting the cyclic prefix duration.
 Outside this interval, it holds that $g_0(\Delta\tau_{p,u}) f_0(\Delta\tau_{p,u})$, reducing $M[n_0]$.
 Figure~\ref{fig:M_with_without_CP} illustrates the two outcomes.
 If the relative arrival times $\Delta\tau_{p,u} \ \forall\, p,u$ lie within the interval defined in \eqref{eq: high metric condition}, the metric attains its maximum value (blue curve) and remains 1 until at least one arrival time falls outside this interval.
 Conversely, if the condition is never satisfied, the metric remains strictly below 1 (black curve).

-In practice, signals from distant \glspl{ue} typically exhibit much lower power than those from nearby \glspl{ue}, i.e., $|a_{p,u_{\mathrm{near}}}|^2 |a_{p,u_{\mathrm{far}}}|^2$.
+In practice, signals from distant \glspl{ue} typically exhibit much lower power than those from nearby \glspl{ue}, i.e., $|a_{p,u_{\mathrm{near}}}|^2 \gg |a_{p,u_{\mathrm{far}}}|^2$.
 Since distant \glspl{ue} also induce larger propagation delays, they are the primary contributors to potential degradation of the synchronization metric in \eqref{eq: M_n0}.
 However, their impact is often mitigated by significant path-loss attenuation, which reduces their received power contribution.
 In 5G, the SRS transmit power is governed by standard \gls{ul} power-control procedures configured via \gls{rrc} signaling \cite{3gpp38213_rel18_v18_8_0, 3gpp38331_rel18_v18_8_0}.
 By assigning identical SRS power-control parameters to all UEs, the network can enforce a uniform transmit power policy, so that variations in received power at the UAV predominantly reflect large-scale propagation effects.
 Under this configuration, the received power naturally correlates with the UE--UAV distance, ensuring that distant \glspl{ue} are inherently received with substantially lower power than nearby ones, thereby limiting their contribution to the synchronization metric and improving robustness to multi-\gls{ue} interference.